SwayamRabari/atomify/README.md

 ## We Value Your Feedback

 I value your feedback!
-If you've encountered any issues with Atomify, or have thoughts on how we can do better, please offer your feedback in a review.
+If you've encountered any issues with Atomify, or have thoughts on how i can do better, please offer your feedback in a review.

 Happy Coding!